Making the Decision to Quit

 Telling people you’re quitting can make it easier to quit.
 Having people to hold you accountable to your goal makes your chances of success a lot better.
 It’s no secret that those who try to quit on their own have a harder time.
 It’s estimated that 95 percent of those who fail quitting tried to quit without support.

 Support can come in several different forms.
 It can be support from family or a spouse.
-Many people trying to quit also turn to support groups and classes.
+Many people trying to quit also turn to support groups and classes, as well as individual therapy, to learn healthy coping skills and relapse prevention strategies.
 It’s often easier to quit when there are others aiming for the same goal with whom you can relate.

 Support can even be personal.
 Finding motivation to remain abstinent from tobacco helps many people.
 Motivation can come in the form of looking at health statistics for people who use tobacco or even quitting for the sake of a loved one.
 Everyone can have a different reason for quitting.
 Staying focused on this goal gives purpose to achieving your goal.